Nadezhda Babkina: Biography

 She spent her childhood and the school years in the village of Zubovka, Chernoyarsky District, Astrakhan Oblast.

 From early childhood she sang.
 In 1967, while studying in the 10th grade of secondary school, she won the All-Russian Youth Competition in the genre of Russian folk song.

+In 1971, she enrolled in the Conducting and Choral Faculty of the Gnessin State Institute of Music and Pedagogy in Moscow.
+She completed the institute in two specialties: folk choir conducting (in 1976) and solo folk singing (in 1983).

 Education

 In 1967, after graduating from high school, she studied at the Astrakhan School of Music and in 1971 she graduated from it.

 In 1971 started her studies at the conducting and choral department of the Gnessin State Musical College in Moscow.
 She graduated from the institute with two specialties: "conducting a folk choir" (in 1976) and "solo folk singing" (in 1983).